GregoireALP/EcoleDirect-ConsoleApp/README.md

 Download ALL the source code and put it in a folder or in your desktop.
 Don't change anything in files and in the folders

-Go in the menus folder and type:
+Go in the "menus" folder and type:
 ```
 node ecoledirect.js <YOUR LOGIN> <YOUT PASSWORD>
 ```

-If the logs are wrong the terminal send you back an error
+If the logs are wrong the terminal will throw an error

+## Settings

+After launching script, all settings and options are explain

 ## Authors